Julian-Wyatt/DLRL-Coursework/README.md

 ## Reinforcement Learning

 For the module, we were tasked to develop an RL agent to play Atari Gravitar.
 The aim of Gravitar is complex, even for humans.
 The player must meander around gravity, visiting planets, collecting fuel, all while shooting other space ships.
 This makes the game notoriously difficult for agents to learn due to the sparse, long term reward structure.
 Therefore, I looked towards sequential models such as LSTMs from recent papers such as R2D2.
-Please see the video below for my most intuitive gameplay sequence.
+Please see https://www.youtube.com/embed/oTNwsHRPOeM for my most intuitive gameplay sequence.

-<iframe width="1280" height="720" src="https://www.youtube.com/embed/oTNwsHRPOeM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>